Significance

 Opportunity Description | To aid our commitment to reducing our greenhouse gas emissions, we have the opportunity to enter into Purchase Power Agreements (PPAs) or Virtual Purchase Power Agreements (VPPAs).
 These would allow us to increase our renewable energy consumption, whether it be via a physical connection, or ownership of RECs, to reach our environmental goals, whilst also having the potential to save capital when electricity rates fluctuate. |

 Expected Opportunity Impact | A VPPA exchanges the variable OMIP market price for electricity against a fixed price per MWh based on our purchase annually.
-Therefore, the exact gains that will be realised will depend upon the actual market prices experienced during this period.
+Therefore, the exact gains that will be realized will depend upon the actual market prices experienced during this period.
 The VPPA contract opportunity we are currently realizing had an estimated value of around $1 million, which it has far exceeded - while future ventures might not be as profitable.
 Based on this, we have set a Potential Impact figure of $0-$5m USD.
-As we investigate other vPPA opportunities we anticipate similar expected returns within this range. |
+As we investigate other VPPA opportunities we anticipate similar expected returns within this range. |

 Opportunity Type | Energy Source |